Make dad’s Father’s Day feast a heart-healthy one

 The American Heart Association wants you to give Dad the gift of a heart-healthy meal at his Father’s Day BBQ celebration, and throughout the summer season.

-Meat, poultry and fish• Go for grilled fish more often.
+• Go for grilled fish more often.
 The healthiest types include salmon, trout and herring, which are high in heart-healthy omega-3 fatty acids.
 The AHA recommends two servings of fish per week.

 • Buy chicken breasts – and remember to remove the skin before eating – instead of the fattier dark meat (legs and thighs).
 Grilling breasts on the bone will help retain moisture.